wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/243-letter-warwick-smith-to-hay.md

 (2) ROVOVANA.
 Anti-CRA reasons (3), (4) and (8) balanced by pro-CRA attitudes.

-(3) NORTH &amp; SOUTH NASOR.
+(3) NORTH & SOUTH NASOR.
 Same anti-CRA reactions as GUAVA.
 Some pro-CRA sentiments.

-(4) BUIN &amp; SIVAI.
+(4) BUIN & SIVAI.
 Anti-CRA attitudes (3, 4 and 6) outweighed by CRA support and disinterest.

 (5) NAGOVISI.
 Strong anti-CRA attitudes.

 (6) WAKUNAI.
 Evenly divided pro and anti-CRA.

-(7) BUKA PASSAGE &amp; BUKA.
+(7) BUKA PASSAGE & BUKA.
 Generally pro-CRA.

 14\.
 Cra Attitude Towards Native People

 a.
 CRA is taking [an] enlightened course in its relations with the people.
 It wishes to proceed with the project as quickly as possible, but in doing so is anxious that it disturbs the native situation as little as possible.

 b.
-It has sought expert advice from two anthropologists (OLIVER9 and NAYACAKALOU),10 is employing a psychologist from 1st January 1969, and cooperates with the Administration.
+It has sought expert advice from two anthropologists (OLIVER[9](#f9) and NAYACAKALOU),[10](#f10) is employing a psychologist from 1st January 1969, and cooperates with the Administration.

 c.
 The CRA submissions attached to the paper ‘BOUGAINVILLE Situation’ sets out the situation much as we saw it.